집합론

 Proof

 \((z,x)\in (R_2\circ R_1)^{-1}\) is equivalent to \((x,z)\in R_2\circ R_1\).
-And this is again equivalent to the existence of some $y$ such that $(x,y)\in R_1$ and $(y,z)\in R_2$.
+This in turn is equivalent to the existence of some $y$ such that $(x,y)\in R_1$ and $(y,z)\in R_2$.
 Any \(y\) satisfying this condition also satisfies $(y,x)\in R_1^{-1}$ and $(z,y)\in R_2^{-1}$, so by the definition of composition we have \((z,x)\in R_2^{-1}\circ R_1^{-1}\).
 The reverse direction can be shown in the same way.

 Moreover, composition of binary relations satisfies the associative law.